What is advanced MS?

 It is anticipated that following the pilot the programme will be rolled out more widely across the UK.
 It is also expected that during the pilot, Advanced MS Champions will develop various tools, resources and models of working that we can share with MS teams across the UK, which will help MS healthcare professionals make a difference to people with advanced MS.

-5. How MS teams can get involved
+5. Involvement of MS teams

 We will also be sharing tools and resources that develop as a result of the project, and will be looking for MS teams to pilot these for us.